When did Dvořák move to America?

-How long did Dvořák stay in NYC and when did go back to Germany?
+How long did Dvořák stay in NYC and when did he go back to Bohemia?

 By early 1895, two-and-a-half years after Dvořák’s ship docked in Hoboken, the call of Bohemia was reasserting itself.
 ‘I will thank God when I am among my own people once more and perhaps sitting somewhere in the woods of Vysoka,’ he wrote.
 In April, he duly returned to his native country, and by November was working at the Prague Conservatoire again.
 New York did not forget him – today a bronze statue of the composer stands in Stuyvesant Square Park, a block away from where he made his American home.

 We named Dvořák the 14th greatest composer ever